Oru Yamandan Premakadha: Cast

+Family Tree of Kombanaayil

 Music

 The music for Oru Yamandan Premakadha was composed by Nadirshah.

 Release

 The film was released on 25 April 2019.

 Reception

-The film received mixed to positive reviews and was a commercial success at box office.
+The film received mixed to positive reviews and was an average grosser at the box office.

 Deepa Soman of The Times of India rated the movie 3 out of 5 stating: "The premise in itself might not be new, but the makers have managed to keep it quite entertaining."
 Deepa also praised Dulquer Salmaan's performance and wrote that it "is an out-and-out DQ show."
 Sify rated it 3 out of 5 stars and gave the verdict: "A suave Dulquer Salmaan saves the film."
 The reviewer concluded that "Oru Yamandan Premakadha is one of those films which is meant to be enjoyed without thinking too much."
 Cris of The News Minute gave the film a 2 out of 5 rating and wrote: "Dulquer's mass entertainer has a poor storyline."
 Navamy Sudhish of The Hindu said that it was "a bland treat with feel-good factors."
 Anna M. M. Vetticad of Firstpost rated the movie 1.5 out of 5 and concluded: "DQ looks good in lungis and is charming of course, but even his charm cannot hold up nearly three hours of exhausting wanderings."
 Manoj Kumar R. of The Indian Express rated it 1.5 out of 5 stars and said that "Dulquer Salmaan cannot charm his way out of this mess."